FAQ’s

 There is no need for much pocket money at Coláiste Chamuis, as students will not be going to the shops each day.
 There might be days out, or tours, where they might have access to a shop for some treats.

-Coláiste Chamuis does not organise transport to or from the courses.
-All transport during the course is provided for and included in the fee.
+All transport during the course itself is provided for and included in the course fee.

 Public and private healthcare is accessed as required and as per availability.
 Students’ medical needs are always given utmost priority.
 Medical costs are borne by parents/ guardians.